ninjadynamics/DCDocs/sh4zam_integration.md

 [SH4ZAM](https://github.com/gyrovorbis/sh4zam) is a hand-optimized math and linear algebra library for the Sega Dreamcast's SH4 CPU.
 It provides hardware-accelerated replacements for common floating-point operations using the SH4's dedicated instructions: `FTRV` (4D vector × 4×4 matrix transform), `FIPR` (4D dot product), `FSRRA` (reciprocal square root), and `FSCA` (sine/cosine).
 SH4ZAM is an official part of [kos-ports](https://github.com/KallistiOS/kos-ports) and was originally developed for the GTA III and Vice City Dreamcast ports.

-This document describes the optional integration of SH4ZAM into the [raylib](https://github.com/ninjadynamics/raylib/tree/experimental) and [GLdc](https://github.com/ninjadynamics/GLdc/tree/master) forks.
+This document describes the optional integration of SH4ZAM into the [raylib](https://github.com/ninjadynamics/raylib/tree/master) and [GLdc](https://github.com/ninjadynamics/GLdc/tree/master) forks.
 All changes are compile-time optional behind `#ifdef USE_SH4ZAM`.
 Without the define, the code compiles identically to before.

+Current status: useful pieces are implemented, but SH4ZAM coverage is not complete.
+The June 2026 follow-up plan treats SH4ZAM as a staged optimization program with hardware verification after each tier.

 ## What SH4ZAM Replaces